-Before you give up on your faded bling, here’s the good news: you might be able to restore that shine.
-Whether you're working with glass rhinestones, resin, or even high-end Swarovski crystals, there are ways to bring back the brilliance.
-Let’s break down what causes rhinestones to fade and how to fix them.
+Before you give up on your faded bling, here is the good news: you might be able to restore that shine.
+Whether you are working with glass rhinestones, resin, or even high-end Swarovski crystals, there are ways to bring back the brilliance.
+Let us break down what causes rhinestones to fade and how to fix them.

 Why Do Rhinestones Lose Their Sparkle?

-Fading rhinestones aren’t always a sign of poor quality.
+Fading rhinestones are not always a sign of poor quality.
 Even the best crystals can dull over time due to:

-- Harsh cleaning chemicals: Cleaners that aren’t designed for delicate materials can cause clouding or scratching.
+- Harsh cleaning chemicals: cleaners that are not designed for delicate materials can cause clouding or scratching.

-Once you identify the cause, the next step is figuring out how to restore them—or when it’s better to replace them altogether.
+Once you identify the cause, the next step is figuring out how to restore them, or when it is better to replace them altogether.

 How to Restore Faded Rhinestones